 The Protestants then held St Andrews castle for a year.
-Finally after a long siege a French force arrived by sea and captured the castle.
+Finally, after a long siege, a French force arrived by sea and captured the castle.
 Among the prisoners taken was John Knox.
-He was forced to work as a galley slave for 19 months but later played the key role in the Scottish reformation.
+He was forced to work as a galley slave for 19 months but later played a key role in the Scottish Reformation.

 The last martyr in St Andrews was Walter Myln in 1558.
-In 1559 during the reformation the townspeople stripped St Andrews Cathedral of its furnishings.
-By the 17th century the building itself was in ruins.
-During the 17th and 18th centuries its stones were taken and used to repair the harbour and for other buildings.
-However the Reformation led to a decline in St Andrews fortunes.
+In 1559 during the Reformation, the townspeople stripped St Andrews Cathedral of its furnishings.
+By the 17th century, the building itself was in ruins.
+During the 17th and 18th centuries, its stones were taken and used to repair the harbor and for other buildings.
+However, the Reformation led to a decline in St Andrews's fortunes.
 It meant the end of pilgrimages to the town.

 In 1562 Queen Mary stayed in a house in South Street.
 Today it is part of St Leonard's School but is still called Queen Mary's House.